minvws/nl-covid19-coronacheck-website/en/colofon-in-app.md

 - CoronaCheck on <a href="https://github.com/minvws/nl-covid19-coronacheck-app-ios/blob/main/LICENSES.md" target="_blank" rel="noopener noreferrer">iOS Application's open source licence</a>
   and the Open Source <a href="https://github.com/minvws/nl-covid19-coronacheck-app-ios/tree/main/licenses" target="_blank" rel="noopener noreferrer">iOS 3rd-party</a> libraries used in the application.
-- CoronaCheck on <a href="https://github.com/minvws/nl-covid19-coronacheck-app-android/blob/main/LICENSES.md" target="_blank" rel="noopener noreferrer">Android's open source licence</a> and the Open Source <a href="https://github.com/minvws/nl-covid19-coronacheck-app-android/tree/main/licenses" target="_blank" rel="noopener noreferrer">Abdriud 3rd-party</a> libraries used in the application.
+- CoronaCheck on <a href="https://github.com/minvws/nl-covid19-coronacheck-app-android/blob/main/LICENSES.md" target="_blank" rel="noopener noreferrer">Android's open source licence</a> and the Open Source <a href="https://github.com/minvws/nl-covid19-coronacheck-app-android/tree/main/licenses" target="_blank" rel="noopener noreferrer">Android 3rd-party</a> libraries used in the application.

 These licences, terms & conditions and disclaimers are an integral part of both the iOS and Android distribution and the Mobile Application.